Meet the Board

-Alistair is a seasoned senior executive and non-executive director.
+Alistair is a member of our JJDL Board and is a seasoned senior executive and non-executive director.
 For the first half of his career he worked in commercial and development roles for blue chip organisations such as Boots, Kodak, ICI and Reuters.
 For the last 20 years he has specialised in health and social care with a focus on the elderly and mental health.
 He has worked for both large and small organisations such as Bupa, Four Seasons and AkariCare.
 As CEO of Eden Futures he worked closely with housing associations to provide accommodation and support for vulnerable adults across the north of England.

 He was previously a non-executive director for Your Housing Group based in Warrington and NAPA, a charity aimed at supporting activities for elderly people.
 He holds non-executive roles at Thalamos, a technology application for mental health professionals, and More Life, a joint venture with Leeds Beckett University which provides intervention services for weight loss and smoking cessation.

 Alistair lives in North Yorkshire and enjoys cycling, golf, photography and runs the local scout group.